louddog/postyper/readme.txt

 We're excited about the potential of Postyper and will continue to develop its functionality.
 Future improvements include:

+1. New field type: multi-post
+1. Group fields.
+For instance, with type post types, actor and movie, one would want to select with actors are in the movie, and for each actor, the name of the character they played.
 1. Shortcodes for displaying meta field information.
 1. More field types.
 1. Unicorns.